 Her novel Dreams Like Thunder, set on a farm in Eastern Oregon at the end of the frontier, won the Oregon Book Award.
 Her short story collection, Little America, about life on the road in the West, won the Ohio State University Prize for Short Fiction.
 Her story, "Yukon River," was runner-up for the Missouri Review Editor's Prize, and her "Setting the Water, was runner-up for the 2016 Fish Memoir Prize (Ireland).
 Short stories have appeared in Fiction Magazine, Northwest Review, Missouri Review, Beloit Fiction Journal, Drunken Boat, Blood Orange Review and elsewhere.

-Currently (January - June 2018) she is serving as a Fulbright Fellow in the Czech Republic.
+From January to June 2018 as a Fulbright Fellow in the Czech Republic.